JulianFlemons/Password-Generator/README.md

 3. **Exit Condition**: If the user types `"bye"`, the chatbot ends the conversation with a farewell message.

 ## Sample Interaction

+## How to Run
+1. Clone or download the project files.
+2. Open the Python file (`chatbot.py`) in your code editor or IDE.
+3. Run the script to start the chatbot.

+## Future Improvements
+- Expand the dictionary with more user inputs and responses.
+- Add Natural Language Processing (NLP) techniques to handle more flexible user input.
+- Implement a GUI (Graphical User Interface) for a more interactive experience.